VincentDion/Project7_OC/README.md

 2) Obtain your own Google API Key and create a file in the application folder called api_key.py and inside create a variable called API_KEY containing a string of your api key.

-3) Run the main file (Grandpybot.py) and access the page with the browser at localhost adress NOTE : Since there are use of CDNs, you need a internet connection to ensure a proper display (bootstrap), or simply to have answers from wikipedia or Google.
+3) Run the main file (Grandpybot.py) and access the page with the browser at localhost adress.

+NOTE : Since there are use of CDNs, you need a internet connection to ensure a proper display (bootstrap), or simply to have answers from wikipedia or Google.

 # KNOWN BUGS AND NECESSARY IMPROVEMENTS

 The followings items are actively looked upon and will be fixed really soon :
-- Map is displayed directly from the initial loading of the page, resulting in an error (since there is no coordinates yet), future version will have this hidden until first request.
-- I want the validate button to be hidden when application is already working on a previous request, or at least a loader indicating the programm is looking for something.
 - Although the programm is simulating a conversation, the lack of temporality (i.e all the answers given exactly together) make it clunky, might need to add some milliseconds of delay between each sentence.
 - Chat box needs to be auto-scrolled when reaching the bottom.